 Detailed commentaries describe H.R.
 Giger's work from the early 1960s to the present day.

-H.R.
-Giger (1940–2014) was a Swiss surrealist painter, sculptor, and set designer.
-He first received acclaim in the 1960s with his airbrushed fantasy landscapes, and rose to fame through high profile movie work, most notably as part of the team behind the visual effects in Alien, which won an Academy Award.
-H.R Giger was named in the Science Fiction and Fantasy Hall of Fame in 2013.
+HR Giger (1940–2014) was a Swiss painter, sculptor, and designer, who combined surrealist influences and dark fantasies to create his very own biomechanical universe.
+He first received acclaim in the 1960s with his airbrushed fantasies of post-apocalyptic creatures and landscapes, and rose to fame through high profile movie work, most notably the creation of the monster in Alien, which won the Academy Award for Best Visual Effects.
+HR Giger was named in the Science Fiction and Fantasy Hall of Fame in 2013.

 “Giger is a significant link in an artistic chain, from 16th century Dutch painter Hieronymus Bosch to modern photographer John Santerineross.
 This book is the perfect starter set for beginners and a handy compendium for seasoned fans.”

 Your browser seems to have cookies disabled.
 You'll need to turn cookies on to use taschen.com.